Notes

 Under it, in the chamber’s center, the thicket of flesh-mushrooms converge, becoming more coherent and forming a clutch of spongy bodies, wet as newborns. twelve in total; some half-formed with stumps for extremities, like the ends of mushroom stalks.
 Each is dirty, long-haired, and cross eyed: Identical to the man seen escorted from the building.
 Amidst them is the real Alphred Manx, identifiable, as he’s the only one clad in rags.

 If disturbed, Manx awakens as if from a drugged slumber.
-His eyes are clotted over with yellow mycelium, and he moves slowly, never rising.
+His eyes clotted over with yellow mycelium.
+He moves slowly, never rising.

 The details of Manx’s personality and performance are up to the Bookkeeper to determine, to either match or defy the gang’s expectations.
 Still, all this is true and is helpful to know:

-- Manx has never killed anyone.
+- Manx never killed.
 He only snatched corpses.
 “I never killed, no.”

 - Manx and Dieter were using the Mapolitan golden lacquer to resist the Outland Ergot.
 They willingly maintained (managed) mycosis infections in order to pass through the slime mold and the salient, and to avoid aggression by the symbionts.
 “Dieter is a simplistic creature, but I never deceived him.
 He is as willing a participant in this as I.”